needle-mirror/com.unity.testtools.codecoverage/Documentation~/HowToInterpretResults.md

 ### Coverage History

-This shows a graph of the coverage percentage of the class/struct over time.
+This section will only appear if you enabled the **Generate History** option in the [Code Coverage window](CodeCoverageWindow.md) or passed the `generateHtmlReportHistory` option in `-coverageOptions` on the [command line](UsingCodeCoverage.md#using-code-coverage-in-batchmode).
+It shows a graph of the coverage percentage of the class/struct over time.
 Try to keep this value as high as you can.
 Make sure that as you add new code the coverage percentage is maintained by adding more tests.

 ### Metrics

-The metrics section displays a list of the methods and properties of the class, along with each method's Cyclomatic Complexity and Sequence Coverage scores.
-Currently, the NPath Complexity, Branch Coverage and Crap Score aren't calculated, so will always appear as zero.
+The metrics section displays a list of the methods and properties of the class, along with each method's Cyclomatic Complexity, Crap Score and Sequence Coverage scores.
+Currently, the NPath Complexity and Branch Coverage aren't calculated, so will always appear as zero.

 ### File(s)